snarfblam/hasher-js/README.md

 ## What It Consists Of
 The primary component of hasher-js is a javascript library that accepts a file and returns platform and rom database identification.
 Additional platform-specific "extended data" may also be provided, e.g. internal header decoding, or layout information for multipart ROMs such as iNES.

-Hasher-js includes a test page (a build is still required), but eventually a more polished page will created for a stand-alone version of hasher-js.
+Hasher-js includes a test page (a build is required), but eventually a more polished page will created for a stand-alone version of hasher-js.

+Hasher-js is currently being developed and tested with current versions of Node and Chrome.
+One all functionality is implemented, compatability testing will be done.

 ## Test Server